Philosophical counseling: History

 Pierre Grimes founded the Noetic Society in 1967 for the study of dialogue and dialectic.
 He became the head of the Philosophical Midwifery Program when the Noetic Society was incorporated in 1978.

 The American Philosophical Practitioners Association (APPA) was founded in 1998 in New York City by Lou Marinoff.
 APPA offers a certification program in client counseling for those with advanced degrees in philosophy who wish to practice philosophical counseling.
-It also publishes a professional Journal and has a membership list of those certified as philosophical counselors on its website.
+It also publishes a professional journal and has a membership list of those certified as philosophical counselors on its website.
 Marinoff was at the center of a 2004 controversy when his philosophical counseling practice at City College of New York was temporarily shuttered by college officials who feared he was offering mental health advice without proper training and licensing; Marinoff responded by suing for what he described as his freedom of speech being stifled.

 Philosophical practice has continued to expand and is attractive as an alternative to counselling and psychotherapy for those who prefer to avoid a medicalization of life problems.
 Numerous philosophical consultants have emerged and there is a strong international interest and a bi-annual international conference.
 There are a number of important publications in the field.
 There are presently a number of professional associations for philosophical counseling throughout the world.

 In India an academic course in philosophical counselling is offered by the Department of Philosophy, Panjab University, Chandigarh and the University of Kerala.
-In 2020, a project in philosophical counseling in India was awarded by the Ministry of Education to the Department of Philosophy, Panjab University, Chandigarh.

-In 2021, a movement related to philosophical counseling started in Bangladesh too.
-Bangladeshi philosopher, researcher Morsalin Islam Shouradip began this movement by working as philosophical counselor.
+Philosophical counselling is an emerging field in Romania, and there are now specialisations and university courses in this field.
+However, there is public debate about the need for a legal framework within which to operate as a profession.

 Goals and methods

 Philosophical consultancy is a relatively new movement in philosophy that applies philosophical thinking and debating to the resolution of a person's problem.
-Achenbach argues that it is life that calls to thinking, rather than thinking that informs life.
-The act of philosophising can, therefore, give direction in its own right, as living precedes thinking and practice precedes theory.
+Achenbach argues that it is life that calls to thinking, rather than thinking that informs life; the act of philosophising can, therefore, give direction in its own right, as living precedes thinking and practice precedes theory.